abe16s/IDIR/GUI/README.md

-#Folder Structure
+# GUI Folder

-This folder contains the files and folders needed to create a graphical user interface (GUI) for a project.
+This repository contains the source code and assets for a graphical user interface (GUI) project.
+The project is organized into the following folders:

-The folder structure is as follows:
+## Folder Structure

-  icons: This folder contains the images used for the buttons in the GUI.
-There are two subfolders inside this folder:
+- `icon`: This folder contains icon assets that are used in the GUI.
-    colored: This folder contains the same images as the dark folder, but colored.
-These images are used when the buttons are clicked.
-    dark: This folder contains the images used for the buttons in their default state.
-These images are black and white.
+  - `colored`: Contains colored icon images for buttons when they are clicked.
+  - `dark`: Contains dark-themed icon images, same as the ones in `colored`.

-  src: This folder contains the classes needed to create the GUI.
-For more detailed information, please refer to the readme file inside this folder.
+- `src`: This folder contains the source code classes required to create the GUI.
+  - `README.md`: Detailed information about the classes and their usage can be found in the [source folder's README].